RillingDev/rilling.dev/source/_drafts/an-introduction-to-webmention.md

 ```html
 <link href="https://example.com/webmention" rel="webmention" />
 ```
+or
 ```http
 Link: <https://example.com/webmentio>; rel="webmention"
 ```

-After completion, Webmention clients will be able to detect your website as supporting Webmention and send Webmentions to your endpoint.
+Webmention clients will now be able to detect your website's endpoint and will be able to send Webmentions to it.